larsko/pure-api/README.md

 });
 ```
+Harvesting can also be done in parallel using `harvester.ParallelHarvest(string endpoint,Action<dynamic> callback)`.
 Note: The harvester uses dynamic typing, so please refer to the API reference for the JSON structure.

 The Pure API can also return all a list of changes since a given date.